-The participants of the 2019 fall training by Myanmar Journalism Institute and Global Ground Media worked on their investigations for several months.
+The participants of the 2019 fall training by Global Ground Media worked on their investigations for several months.
 They published stories about education, the tender process, microfinance issues and corruption.

 The participating media organisations were Myanmar NOW, Irrawaddy, Mawkun Magazine, Frontier Myanmar and The Voice Daily.
 Please check out some of the stories developed during the training below.